aldo-canedo/PAJ7620-Atinny-version-/README.md

 ## Important ##

-Serial doesnt work as in Arduino, comment that lines in the examples.
+Serial doesnt work as in Arduino, comment on these lines in the examples.

 ## Description ##